eclipse-sumo/sumo/docs/web/docs/Specification/Containers.md

 | containerStop | string | valid container stop ids  | \-      | id of the destination stop (allows to omit *to*)       |
 | arrivalPos    |float(m)|                           | \-1     | arrival position on the destination edge               |

 The vehicle to use has to exist already and the route to take is defined by the vehicle.
+The vehicle needs to have capacity to transport additional containers (see [vType attribute containerCapacity](../Definition_of_Vehicles,_Vehicle_Types,_and_Routes.md#available_vtype_attributes)).
 The container is loaded into the vehicle if it stops on the 'from' edge and any of the following conditions are met

 - the 'line' attribute of the vehicle or the 'id' of the vehicle is given in the list defined by the 'lines' attribute of the `transport` OR the lines attribute contains 'ANY' and the vehicle stops at the destination 'containerStop' of the `transport` (or at the destination edge if no destination containerStop is defined).
 - the vehicle has a triggered stop and the container position is within the range of startpos,endPos of the stop.